 Original Release Date: June 5, 2014

-There is a short, one time, introductory video required to be completed before start of module(s).
-The video is listed below under "Prerequisite" as AoO-TRMs (REM) Introduction to TRMs (00:03:48).
+There is a short, one time, introductory video required before start of module(s).
+Please click here for video (00:03:48).
 When done, use the back arrow to return to course page.

 Accreditation and Designation Statements

 The Oak Ridge Institute for Science and Education (ORISE) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide AMA PRA Category 1 Credit™ for physicians.

 CME educational activities were planned and produced in accordance with the ACCME Essentials.